aws-samples/aws-modernization-with-epsagon/content/30_Prerequisites/2_setup_epsagon.md

 ![Trace](/images/prerequisites/tracing.png)

-To complete the wizard, let refresh the retail page a few more time (it will generate traces, which will help us to complete the wizard):
+To complete the wizard, let refresh our retail store page a few more time (it will generate traces, which will help us to complete the wizard):

 ![Complete](/images/prerequisites/complete.png)

+Click on view trace button to get into the dashboard.